Ananda-Raj/python-scripts/README.md

 Please input your 6 digit MFA token: 035240
 Generated new token for AWS CLI session
 Token generation completed, try executing CLI commands

+# sns_monitor.py

+How it works:
+	1. Lists all SQS queues (even if more than 1000) using pagination.
+	2. Filters queues that start with "PROD_".
+	3. Fetches the number of messages waiting in each queue (from CloudWatch).
+	4. If messages exceed 5000, it sends an SNS alert.
+	5. Works dynamically with any number of queues.